ADD / ADHD Treatment

 Isn’t medication the best way to manage ADD/ADHD?

-I don’t take medication and I’m not about to start, will you still work with me?
+I don’t take medication and I’m not about to start.
+Will you still work with me?

 Yes.
-Even though many adults with ADD/ADHD choose to take medication does not mean you have to.
+Even though many adults with ADD/ADHD choose to take medication for treatment, this does not mean you have to.
 We support our clients that choose to take medication and those that choose not to take medication.
 The decision to take medication is a highly important and personal decision.
 Our therapists will never force you to take any form of medication or make you feel less than for choosing not to take medication.

 I was diagnosed with ADHD as a child.
 I think I have grown out of it, but I still run into some of the same challenges.
 Can you help with this?